godlikemouse/zenhance/README.md

 A Zend Framework MVC like approach to building enterprise NodeJS applications.

 Zenhance does a lot of the heavy lifting for you such as auto routing to controllers and views, automatic caching and optimization as well as loading and unloading of modified files.
-This leaves you the developer more time to focus on developing your application without the need to start and restart the node server.
+This leaves you the developer more time to focus on developing your application without the need to stop and restart the node server.

 ## Installation